paperless-ngx/paperless-ngx/docs/usage.md

 [`PAPERLESS_EMAIL_HOST`](configuration.md#PAPERLESS_EMAIL_HOST).
 If your installation does not have [`PAPERLESS_URL`](configuration.md#PAPERLESS_URL) set, the reset link included in emails will use the server host.

+### Two-factor authentication

+Users can enable two-factor authentication (2FA) for their accounts from the 'My Profile' dialog.
+Opening the dropdown reveals a QR code that can be scanned by a 2FA app (e.g. Google Authenticator) to generate a code.
+The code must then be entered in the dialog to enable 2FA.
+If the code is accepted and 2FA is enabled, the user will be shown a set of 10 recovery codes that can be used to login in the event that the 2FA device is lost or unavailable.
+These codes should be stored securely and cannot be retrieved again.
+Once enabled, users will be required to enter a code from their 2FA app when logging in.

+Should a user lose access to their 2FA device and all recovery codes, a superuser can disable 2FA for the user from the 'Users & Groups' management screen.

 ## Workflows

 !!! note